JonZeolla/JonZeolla.github.io/docs/labs/container-security-101.md

 ---
 class: dropdown
 ---
-This SBOM that we have may not be _exactly_ the same as what ends up running in production.
+This SBOM may not show _exactly_ what ends up running in production.

 While dependencies are typically downloaded at build time, processes in containers could technically also download additional dependencies or make other changes at runtime.
 In practice, it is significantly less popular and easier to monitor for/prevent, but something to be aware of.
 ```

-This will create a new file, `example-secure.sbom.json` containing an SBOM of our `example-secure`, identifying 143 (!?!)
+This will create a new file, `example-secure.sbom.json` containing an SBOM of what it was able to find in our
-different artifacts.
-Think that our little 160MB container only had `nginx` in it?
+`example-secure` image, identifying 143 (!?!) different artifacts.
+Think that our 160MB container only had `nginx` in
+it?
 Think again!

-Now, you also may be asking, which of the above standard SBOM formats did this output in?
-Great question; and the answer
+You also may be asking, which of the above standard SBOM formats did this output in?
+Great question; and the answer is
-is none of the above.
-When you run with the `json` output format (like we did above) `syft` uses a proprietary SBOM
+none of the above.
+When you run with the `json` output format (like we did above) `syft` uses a proprietary SBOM format
-format to "get as much information out of Syft as possible!"
-However, if you'd like
+to "get as much information out of Syft as possible!"

 Now, why did we use the `json` output format?
 Well, in this case we would like to pass this SBOM file into another tool
 called [`grype`](https://github.com/anchore/grype) to do some vulnerability scanning.
 Since both tools are developed and